hasenradball/LCD-I2C/README.md

 In 8-bit mode, all transfers happen in one cycle of the enable pin (E) with all 8 bits on the data bus and the RS and R/W pins stable.
 In 4-bit mode, data are transferred as pairs of 4-bit "nibbles" on the upper data pins, D7–D4, with two enable pulses and the RS and R/W pins stable.
 The four most significant bits (7–4) must be written first, followed by the four least significant bits (3–0).
 The high/low sequence must be completed each time or the controller will not properly receive further commands.

 ### Character Generator ROM (CGROM)
-The internal CGROM includes 208 charaters in a 5x8 dot matrix, and also 32 characters in a 5x10 dot matrix.
+The internal CGROM includes 208 characters in a 5x8 dot matrix, and also 32 characters in a 5x10 dot matrix.
 The 5x10 matrix is generally not used.

 ### Character Generator RAM (CGRAM)